 Direct Deposits and Payroll

 Your employer is ultimately in control of when these types of payments arrive.
 Many will expedite their payroll for the period that includes a holiday so you get paid earlier, but most will simply allow you to receive your pay the day after a holiday instead.
+Any direct deposit we receive is reflected in your Current Account the moment we get it.

 You will want to check with your payroll provider or employer to determine their plans for dealing with paydays that conflict with holidays.